 - 1. Assignments given as homework are designed to provide opportunities to practice and apply concepts learned within the classroom.
 Each teacher will have their own homework policy (due dates, make-ups, etc.).
 Please see the class syllabus and rules for more guidelines. - 2.
 Major assignments (including term papers, projects) must be turned in on time to receive full credit unless pre-arranged approval has been sought and granted by the individual teacher.
 Individual teacher policies must conform to the general school policy and the written policies of the department/teacher must be adhered to unless there are extenuating circumstances.
 At the discretion of the teacher, an overdue assignment may be required to be completed without credit. - 3.
 An assignment will be considered late if it is not turned in during the class period on the date on which it is due (unless consent has been granted by the teacher). - 4.
-Each day an assignment is late, the score of the assignment will be reduced. - a.
-If an assignment is turned in one day late, there will be a 25% deduction.
+Each school day an assignment is late, the score of the assignment will be reduced by 10% - a.
+Beyond 5 days is up to the discretion of the teacher on whether or not the assignment will be accepted. - b.
+Please note that assignments will not be accepted after the close of the semester in which they were assigned. - 5.

-- b.
-If an assignment is turned in two days late, there will be a 50% deduction. - c.
-If an assignment is turned in three or more days late, no credit will be given for the assignment. - 5.
 Students absent on the due date of a project or assignment and that day only, are responsible to hand that assignment in on the day they return (unless the teacher has specified otherwise previously). - 6.
 Students who are absent for more than one day prior to the due date of the assignment shall arrange a new date with the teacher. - 7.
 We request parents' full cooperation in seeing that assignments are completed.
 Failure to complete all assigned work will affect the student's daily and quarter grade. - 8.
 Lack of completion of assignments may result in the student being required to stay after school to complete assignments.